What Is the Gospel?

 Eighth, everything we’ve said so far drives toward the conclusion that evangelistic, missiological, and pastoral emphasis in this age belongs on the gospel of the cross—on the fountainhead, the gateway of the broader gospel of the kingdom.
 That is because all the rest is unattainable and indeed bad news unless we point people there.
 Not only so, but this is the age in which God’s overarching command to every human in the world is “Repent and believe.”

 There’s only one command that is actually included in the gospel itself (whether broad or narrow): Repent and believe.
-That is the primary obligation on human beings in this age, and therefore it must be our primary emphasis in
+That is the primary obligation on human beings in this age, and therefore it must be our primary emphasis in our preaching, too.

 Jesus very clearly preaches the Gospel of the Cross (in Mark 10:45, for instance) even if he doesn’t explicitly tie the word “gospel” to it in his recorded words.
 On a more general note, even as we recognize the benefit of word-studies, we should not tie our definition of the gospel and our identification of it in the text too tightly to occurrences of the word “gospel.”
 Otherwise, we’d have to say that John never talks about it, for he never uses the word in all his New Testament writings.